Boblov Rangefinder Review (Are Cheap Rangefinders Worth It?)

 As I said earlier, I use a Peakpulse rangefinder which I paid for it out of my own money.
 I wouldn’t pay over £120 for a rangefinder after using this one, and I’d certainly recommend that you get yourself one of the best cheap rangefinders on the market.

 Why not check out my other article on the best cheap rangefinders with slope if you think the Boblov rangefinder is not for you?
-Alternatively, if you’re not sure perhaps check out my review of the Shot Scope Pro L1 rangefinder, which is a mid-range priced laser rangefinder.
+Alternatively, if you’re not sure perhaps check out my review of the best budget laser rangefinders all under $200.

 Thanks for reading, be sure to let me know what you think in the comments below, and what products I should review next time